gschmitt99/PythonClass/README.md

 # PythonClass
 Repo for Learnings

-The frontend here is started by: npm start
+The frontend here is started by from my-app: npm start

 to configure the packages in python: